oci-hpc/oci-hpc-runbook-StarCCM/README.md

 **Note2: The private_key_path and fingerprint are not related to the ssh key to access the instance.
 You can create using those [instructions](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm).
 The SSH public and private keys can be generated like [this](https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/creatingkeys.htm)**

-In the variable.tf file, you can change the availability domain, and the number of compute nodes.
+In the variable.tf file, you can change the availability domain, the number of compute nodes, the number of GPU nodes, the shapes of the instances,...

 ### Run
 ```